Everything you need to know about visiting Dubai in February

 Take me back to January | Complete Winter Guide | Jump forward to March

-Dubai weather in February
+Dubai Weather in February

-Dubai’s average daytime maximum temperature in February is 25.6°C/78°F, with highs as much as 37.5°C/99°F and lows overnight averaging 15.6°C/60°F.
+Dubai’s average daytime maximum temperature in February is 25.6°C/78°F, with highs as much as 37.5°C/99°F and lows overnight averaging 15.6°C/60°F. The Average UV Index in February in Dubai is 6-8.

-In February, you should expect sea temperatures on average of 22.4°C/72.3°F (maximum sea temperatures are expected of 23.5°C/73.4°F through to a minimum of 21.3°C/71.2°F).
+In February, you should expect sea temperatures on average of 22.4°C/72.3°F (minimum of 21.3°C/71.2°F at the start of the month through to a maximum of 23.5°C/73.4°F by the end of the month)

 Further Reading: The best times to visit Dubai: Every season explained

-Dubai Special Events February 2023
+Dubai Special Events February 2026

-Suggested Dubai activities in February 2023
+Suggested Things to Do in Dubai in February 2026

 - Take a traditional Abra across Dubai Creek to visit Deira on the east bank and tour the gold & spice souks.
+If you would prefer a guided tour, check out the Old & Modern Tour of Dubai, it’s the best way to get a taste of both sides of Dubai.

 - Seek out a traditional Emirati feast at a local restaurant, or join an organised tour taking you through the oldest parts of the city.

-Day trips this February from Dubai
+Day Trips in February 2026 from Dubai

 - A day tour to Hatta in the mountains where you can experience the Heritage Village of Hatta, or enjoy a kayak ride and hiking around Hatta Dam.

-- Or even better, an overnight stay in the unique Hatta Sedr Trailers Resort for a stunning nature experience.
+- Or, even better, an overnight stay in the unique Hatta Sedr Trailers Resort for a stunning nature experience.

 - A romantic night at Dubai’s most exclusive and romantic desert resort Al Maha, a Luxury Collection Desert Resort and Spa – or check out our complete collection of Dubai’s most romantic places here.

-- Take on an early morning balloon ride and desert safari.
+- Take on an early morning balloon ride and desert safari

 - Enjoy a luxury yacht tour departing from Dubai Marina.